So that happened, and my side lost.

 On the one hand I could stomp my feet, wring my hands on social media, or join one of the very secessionist movements like #Calexit that I mock when they originate in places like Mississippi.
 (But then, California is the sixth largest economy in the world while Mississippi’s entire cash reserve can fit in one of the state’s ubiquitous double-wides.
-And Mississippexit doesn’t exactly roll of the tongue.)
+And Mississippexit doesn’t exactly roll off the tongue.)

 Or—and try to stick with me here—I can just accept that democracy doesn’t always go my way.

 I mean, the Left had their guy in office for eight years (although he was never my guy).
-How did we respond to the whinging obscructionism of the Right?
+How did we respond to the whinging obstructionism of the Right?
 In a word, we said “Too bad!
 Obama is the country’s president, he was born in America, and he is not a socialist.”